google/flatbuffers/docs/source/Compiler.md

 -   `--force-empty` : When serializing from object API representation, force strings and vectors to empty rather than null.

+-   `--force-empty-vectors` : When serializing from object API representation, force vectors to empty rather than null.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.